Tangle Floer homology and cobordisms between tangles: One-handles, Three-handles and the cobordism maps

-In either case, we may choose a Heegaard surface $\Sig$ for $M$ so that it cuts each one of the two disjoint balls in a disk.
+We may choose a Heegaard surface $\Sig$ for $(M,T)$ so that it cuts each one of the two disjoint balls in a disk.
 Denote the boundary curves of these two disks by $C_1$ and $C_2$, and their centers by $w_1$ and $w_2$, respectively.
-We may assume that each connected component $T_i$ of $T$ cuts $\Sig$ in a single transverse point $z_i$ and that the collections $\alphas$ and $\betas$ of simple closed curves on $\Sig$, which bound disks in $M-T$, give the $\Ring$-diagram
+Further, each connected component $T_i$ of $T$ cuts $\Sig$ in a single transverse point $z_i$, let $\z=\{z_1,\ldots,z_{\ell}\}$.
+For appropriate collections $\alphas$ and $\betas$ of pairwise disjoint circles on $\Sig\setminus\z$ that bound disks on the two sides of $\Sig$ in $M\setminus T$, we get a Heegaard diagram